Environmental Communication: Research Into Practice

 What do participants need in order to take the course?

 Participants need to be able to devote at least 10-15 hours a week to the course for each of the 10 weeks that the course is in session.
-You will need a computer with a webcam and microphone, and a good internet connection.
+You will need a computer with a webcam and microphone, and a fast internet connection.
 You will need these so that you can watch streaming videos, listen to streaming audio, and record your own videos for the class.
 The course will be taught in English and the readings and other materials will be in English.
-Also, written work must be in English, so you will need to be fluent or close to it.
+Also, written work must be in English, so you will need to be fluent or close to it in English.

 What format does the course take?